ShirleyxZhang/cs50_final/docs/DESIGN.md

 ##Extensions
 Extensions:

 3 points: Compute the distance between two lat/long points with the proper equations, allowing the game to be played over much larger distances than our little campus.

 5 points: Guide Agent outputs an ascii-art game summary, that is, filling the terminal window with regular (ASCII) characters that somehow represent the game status.

+10 points: Enhance the Field Agent user interface; consider these Common design styles.
+You may find it useful to explore these examples - but remember to cite any code you borrow

+5 points: Use the Pebble’s accelerometer API to detect when the Field Agent is stationary or moving, requesting location updates from the companion smartphone less-frequently when stationary.
+Using GPS to determine your location consumes quite a bit of energy so the purpose of this extension is to save energy.
+Regardless of your location changing (or not), the Pebble should still report its location (FA_LOCATION) as described above so that the Game Server/Guide Agent can be assured that the Field Agent is still actively participating in the game.